andreykurenkov/HybridVec/README.md

 Note: besides stuff in requrements.txt, should also install PyTorch (0.4) and Torchnet (https://github.com/pytorch/tnt) Assumes use of Python 2.7.

+## Windows:
-## Windows: install all latest tools and packages.
+Install all latest tools and packages.
+Python 3.6
+PyTorch 0.5

 # Usage:
 ## Training